tianocore/containers/README.md

 ## Notes

-### Ubuntu 20
+### Ubuntu

-The 'dev' image of this set is suitable for development and uses a non-standard entry-point script which changes the user inside the container to match the outside user and expects the users home directory to be shared.
+The Ubuntu 'dev' images are suitable for development and uses a non-standard entry-point script which changes the user inside the container to match the outside user and expects the users home directory to be shared.
-It can be run like this:
+They can be run like this (changing ubuntu-XX to the appropriate version, such as ubuntu-22):

 ```
 docker run -it \
        -v "${HOME}":"${HOME}" -e EDK2_DOCKER_USER_HOME="${HOME}" \
-       ghcr.io/tianocore/containers/ubuntu-20-dev:latest /bin/bash
+       ghcr.io/tianocore/containers/ubuntu-XX-dev:latest /bin/bash
 ```

 To enter the container as 'root', prepend the command to run with `su`, for example